How to transform the retail industry using IoT?

 The carts embedded with sensors use connectivity protocols to track the wheels’ movements and record their distance.
 It provides precise data of shopping carts with in-store journeys.
 The data is stored on the cloud and used for further analysis to gain insights.

 What are the potential challenges of implementing IoT and how to resolve them?

 IoT offers numerous benefits; still, many retailers are hesitant to adopt the technology for their businesses.
 It is due to the issues of concern and possible challenges that IoT devices impose.
-These challenges need to be addressed and resolved responsibly and integrate IoT completely into the retail operations.
+These challenges need to be addressed and resolved responsibly to facilitate seamless IoT integration into the retail operations.

 Challenge 1: Security

 Maintaining privacy and security is the main problem of implementing IoT devices.
 Providing data access to customers gives more opportunities, while at the same time it opens doors for cyberattacks as well.

 There must be a close collaboration between retailers and IoT software developers to ensure that the devices in-built with a robust security mechanism implement end-to-end encryption, periodic software updates, secure passwords and an IT infrastructure that constantly scans for vulnerabilities.